DisPatch: Disarming Adversarial Patches in Object Detection with Diffusion Models

 \item \textbf{Enhanced defense performance and robustness}: Extensive experiments demonstrate that \ProjectName{} achieves state-of-the-art performance across different detectors and attacks.
-It achieves the highest mAP.5 under hiding attacks, and the greatest reduction of attack success rates for creating attacks, consistently outperforms other baselines.
-Moreover, \ProjectName{} shows strong robustness against adaptive attacks, showing its resilience under stronger and more targeted threat scenarios. \end{enumerate}
+It attains the highest overall mAP@0.5 score against \textit{hiding attacks}, and the greatest reduction of attack success rates against \textit{creating attacks} over other baselines.
+Moreover, \ProjectName{} shows strong robustness against adaptive attacks, indicating its resilience under stronger and more targeted threat scenarios. \end{enumerate}